 You will find spring blossoms in bloom, and cherry blossom festivals beginning to take place.
-This month, like so many other in Vancouver, has plenty of precipitation.
-You should be prepared for a storm on any given day, but you shouldn't let a little precipitation discourage you.
+This month, like so many others in Vancouver, has plenty of rain.
+You should prepare for a downpour on any given day, but you shouldn't let a little precipitation discourage you.
 Vancouverites are quite used to the rain in British Columbia, so there will be plenty to do in Vancouver in March, even on the rainiest days.

-The temperatures in March are typically mild, usually staying between 40 degrees Fahrenheit and 50 degrees Fahrenheit (4 degrees Celsius and 10 degrees Celsius).
+The temperatures in March are typically mild, usually staying between 40 and 50 degrees Fahrenheit (4 to 10 degrees Celsius).
 It can get cold, and temperatures will sometimes drop as low as 16 degrees Fahrenheit (-9 degrees Celsius).
 While Vancouver is relatively warm compared to the rest of the country, March is a wet month; more than half the days this month will see some rainfall.
 Although the days are getting longer, Vancouver experiences nearly constant overcast skies in March, and sunny days are few and far between.
 However, over the course of the month, it is gradually getting less windy and less cloudy.

 March Events in Vancouver

-- Festival du Bois is a celebration of Canadian folk, Celtic, and world music, dancing, and culture, with a French twist.
+- Festival du Bois: This is a celebration of Canadian folk, Celtic, and world music, dancing, and culture, with a French twist.
 This three-day event is also the largest and most attended Francophone festival on the west coast of Canada.
 Normally held in March, the festival was postponed to April 16 in 2021.

-- For a welcome splash of springtime pink, the Vancouver Cherry Blossom Festival: In the tradition of Japanese culture, where the festivals began, people gather to celebrate the arrival of spring under the blooming cherry blossoms.
+- Vancouver Cherry Blossom Festival: In the tradition of Japanese culture, where the festivals began, people gather to celebrate the arrival of spring under the blooming cherry blossoms.
 Keep in mind that the dates for this festival vary each year, sometimes taking place in April, depending on the weather.
-The festival lasts all of cherry blossom season, sometimes longer, and includes a Japan fair, bike rides, picnic, concert, and more.
+The festival lasts all of the cherry blossom season, sometimes longer, and includes a Japan fair, bike rides, picnic, concert, and more.
 In 2021, the festival officially begins on March 1, but official programs will be held virtually.

-- The Vancouver International Dance Festival features contemporary dance performances from troupes and dancers from around the globe.
+- Vancouver International Dance Festival: This annual festival features contemporary dance performances from troupes and dancers from around the globe.
 In 2021, performances will be streamed online from March 4 to June 19.

-- Vancouver International Wine Festival: Here, you can sample over 150 wines with pours from over a dozen different countries.
-This fest is considered to be the best wine event in North America, but the 2021 iteration was officially canceled.
+- Vancouver International Wine Festival: Here, you can sample over 150 wines with pours from over a dozen different countries available.
+It's considered to be the best wine event in North America, but the 2021 iteration was officially canceled.

 March Travel Tips

-- Some of the best hotel rates and package specials all year are from January to March.
+- Some of the best hotel rates and package specials all year can be found from January to March.
 Since the weather starts to warm up, and prices are still low, March is an excellent time for budget travelers to come to Vancouver.

 - Spring ski season at Whistler/Blackcomb is well underway by the time March rolls around, so snowbound travelers should book their accommodation in advance.

-- Despite the frequent rain, or perhaps because of it, there's plenty of things to do in Vancouver on a rainy day.
-Don't let a rainy forecast stop you from enjoy what the city has to offer.
+- Despite the frequent rain, or perhaps because of it, there's plenty of things to do indoors on a rainy day, so you don't have to let a forecast stop you from enjoying what the city has to offer.

-- Ski resorts and Vancouver's most popular attractions get crowded during March break, when all local public school students are on holiday.
-Break lasts for two weeks, usually in the second half of the month.
+- Ski resorts and Vancouver's most popular attractions get crowded during March Break when all local public school students are on holiday.
+The break lasts for two weeks, usually in the second half of the month.
 If you'll be in town then, book any tickets and reservations well in advance and prepare for longer wait times and larger crowds.